 Since 2014 SC&A has implemented the use of Donation & Deposit Conditions forms which are retained alongside the Accession Register.
 For the internal transfer of records within the University a Conditions of Transfer form is completed.
 Any existing correspondence and supporting documentation for older collections has been retained and filed by deposit number.

 Beyond the process of donation, we are committed to maintaining good relationships with archive creators, their estates and other donors indefinitely.
 One copy of the donation form is retained permanently by SC&A as proof of the terms of ownership; one is retained by the donor.
 Depending on individual circumstances, some donations are acknowledged in writing by email or letter.
 In exceptional circumstances, for example during the process of acquiring a collection of high commercial value or significant status, a contract may be drawn up between the University and the donor/depositor, drafted by the University’s Legal Services team.

 SC&A adds all newly acquired material to the Accessions Registers when it is received by staff in its physical or digital form.
-Separate registers are maintained for printed and archival material.

 SC&A recognises its role as part of a network of archive and special collections services across Merseyside and the UK more widely.
 When advising potential donors, SC&A will draw attention to other repositories where appropriate to ensure that material is offered to the most suitable institution.

 SC&A also seeks clarity about intellectual rights and any access arrangements, recording this information at the point of accession.